 Mission and Vision

-- The rights of Indigenous Peoples and local communities are fully respected and complied with in all forest-related policies.
-Customary systems of forest governance and conservation and the land and territorial rights of Indigenous Peoples and local communities are fully respected.
+Protect the rights of forest peoples.
+The rights of Indigenous Peoples and local communities must be fully respected and upheld in all forest-related policies, and customary systems of forest governance and conservation, and the territorial rights to land of Indigenous Peoples and local communities, should be fully respected.

-- Governments comply with the historical agreement to halt deforestation and forest biodiversity loss, at the latest by 2020.
-The privatisation, commercialisation and deterioration of public policy, including through public-private partnerships, is halted and governments guarantee the protection of human rights, including in particular the human rights of vulnerable groups.
+Halt deforestation and biodiversity loss.
+Governments worldwide should comply with their commitment to halt deforestation and forest biodiversity loss, at the latest by 2020.
+The privatisation, commercialisation and deterioration of public policy, through public-private partnerships and other schemes, should be halted, and governments should guarantee the protection of human rights, particularly for vulnerable groups.

 Plantations are not forests.
 Forest conservation should focus on the preservation, restoration and sustainable use of forests, using indigenous species.
 Whereas, tree plantations must be excluded from the definition of forests especially where they are invasive, non-native, commercial and/or monocultures, and thus they are also excluded from subsidies and other forms of financial support intended for reforestation and afforestation.

 Forests are not a commodity to be traded, forests are for life.
 The impacts of the consumption of wood and other forest products must be reduced to a minimum, with sustainable local use governed by local conservation practices prioritised instead.

 Forests are key to the climate crisis.
 Forest protection and restoration should be placed at the heart of climate regulation, to mitigate against the impacts of climate change and to protect biodiversity and halt desertification.

 Biodiversity through cultural diversity.
 The cultural diversity and traditional knowledge of Indigenous Peoples and local communities is vital to biodiversity conservation and the protection of forest ecosystems and should therefore be protected, with an emphasis on inter-generational dialogue and the crucial role of young people.